 I think I’m going to be a little more careful about eating bugs from now on!

-Ingrid’s note: Stink bugs are not poisonous, but, according to Dr. Karen Becker of Mercola Healthy Pets, they can cause mucosal (tongue/gums/lips/inside of cheeks) irritation.
+Ingrid’s note: Stink bugs are not poisonous, but they can cause irritation inside the mouth.
 I did notice some increased redness inside Ruby’s mouth that gradually receded after about two days.
 It is not known whether they cause gastro-intestinal upset, and the fact that Ruby’s diarrhea lasted for four days following the bug ingestion makes me think that it was only coincidence, and her upset tummy was caused by something unrelated.
 The “medicine” I gave her was a homeopathic remedy prescribed by my holistic feline veterinarian.